Wildlife Australia Fund: History

 The organisation was founded by American, John Streicker, Chairman of Sentinel Corporation.
 Streicker, a New Yorker, visited Australia after 11 September, where he ended up buying a flower farm outside of Perth, Western Australia.
 Following that visit, Streicker met Atticus Fleming, Chief Executive of Australian Wildlife Conservancy (AWC) who introduced him to the natural diversity of Australia's unique and endangered species and ecosystems.

 Upon returning to the United States, Streicker established Wildlife Australia Fund, Inc., which is a 501(c)(3) public charity.
 It is supported by a group of Australian expatriates living in New York City who wanted to highlight to the world the global significance of Australia's unique wildlife and the extinction threat that they face, as well as a vehicle in which globally based Australians and their international friends could financially contribute and give back to the Australian community.
-The expatriate supporters will be hosting fundraising events throughout the United States in order to support various projects of Wildlife Australia Fund.
+The expatriate supporters will be hosting fundraising events throughout the United States in order to support various projects of the Wildlife Australia Fund.